 You CAN divert your compostables on campus!
 Composting uses natural decomposition to turn organic waste into nutrient-rich fertilizer for gardening.
 Pitt sends its compostables to an industrial compost facility.
 Pitt compost stations accept dairy products, meat, bones, bread and pastries, fruits, vegetables- (any food stuff) even those not commonly accepted in backyard compost.

-Materials that are acceptable in campus Compost collection stations:
+Materials accepted in campus Compost collection stations include:

 - Food waste of any kind!